 Whether you are craving fire-roasted corn on the cob, homemade chicken pesto lasagna, teriyaki chicken straight off the grill, or a good old-fashioned slice of pizza, everyone will be satisfied.
 You can also pick up some picnic fixings for the weekend such as authentic Mediterranean hummus and pita chips, fresh berries from a local farmer, or organic kettle corn.
 San Luis Obispo Farmers’ Market will provide delicious eats all weekend long.

-Thousands of visitors roam the market each week, enjoying free live music and entertainment including local bands; unique hand-crafted goods; face painting and bounce houses; barbecue, corn-on-the-cob and other unique food stands; in addition to the seasonal fruits, vegetables, flowers, boutique olive oils, local honey, preserves and other locally grown and produced products.
+Thousands of visitors roam the market each week, enjoying free live music and entertainment including local bands, unique hand-crafted goods, face painting and bounce houses, barbecue, corn-on-the-cob and other unique food stands in addition to the seasonal fruits, vegetables, flowers, boutique olive oils, local honey, preserves and other locally grown and produced products.

-Thursday evening Farmers’ Market SLO also features a bike valet program for guests who wish to cruise through the charming downtown and avoid any parking challenges.
+The Thursday evening Farmers’ Market in SLO also features a bike valet program for guests who wish to cruise through the charming downtown and avoid any parking challenges.
 Additionally, on the first Thursday of each month, there is a lively Bike Happening following the market, when massive groups of cyclists loop around downtown in costumes—a must-see for any bicycle enthusiast.

 San Luis Obispo, CA 93401

 Sign up to receive more information about San Luis Obispo, details about upcoming events, special promotions and more!